hablullah/data-quran/README.md

 The content for this verse.
 ```

-### Why Not \[Other Format\]
+### Rejected Formats

-There are several other formats that considered to be used in this repository.
+There are three formats that was considered, but eventually rejected:

-The first is **plain text**.
+1. Plain text
+2. CSV
+3. XML

+**Plain text** was considered because it's used in Tanzil dataset.
 In this format, each verse only use one line, which make it compact and easy to read and write.

 Pros: